Cvetomird91/ffmpeg-whf/README.md

 ### sudo yum install make automake autoconf yasm nasm git wget curl gcc libtool gcc-c++

-Script has been tested on Debian Wheezy 7.8 and CentOS 6.6.
+The script has been tested on Debian Wheezy 7.8 and CentOS 6.6.

 Things to be added: